dmchandrasinghe/CKA/note.md

 ```

 2. Inter-pod affinity/anti-affinity allows you to constrain Pods against labels on other Pods

 ## Awareness of manifest management and common templating tools

-This section assumes you’re familiar with tools like kustomization, helm, and so on.
+This section assumes you’re familiar with tools like kustomiz, helm, etc.

-In general , during the Exam , you should be able to create, modify and apply Kubernetes manifests
+In general, during the Exam, you should be able to create, modify and apply Kubernetes manifests

 Managing Kubernetes Objects
 Manage objects with Kustomize